The majority of traffic offences in Queensland are contained in and dealt with under the Transport Operations (Road Use Management) Act 1995 (Qld).

 Indictable offences, such as dangerous driving, are taken very seriously by the court and heavy penalties are imposed based on deterrence and community protection.

 The Law App Online can help you find an experienced criminal lawyer at a price you can afford.
-Our expert team of criminal lawyers are focused on helping people resolve legal issues as soon as possible.

 You may also like to know more about the